 Most recurve bows nowadays are takedown.
 That means you can remove the limbs and break them down into 3 pieces, riser, top and bottom limb to transport them.
 Whilst they are available, you won’t find so many takedown longbows on the market.
-Generally a longbow is self bow (or one piece bow).
+Whilst there are some takedown longbows avilable, generally a traditional longbow is self bow (or one piece bow).
 Made of a single piece or several pieces of laminated wood and there’s no way to take that to pieces.
-That gives a clear advantage to the more common takedown recurve.
+That, plus the fact that’s it just generally shorter gives a clear advantage in portability to the more common recurve.

 Most Versatile – Recurve

 The same manufacturing techniques are used in the creation of both longbows and recurve bows.
 Lamination of several types of wood being the most common.
 No clear winner here.

 As there’s little to differentiate in manufacture and construction of either type of bow you’ll find that the cost to own and operate either is very similar.

 Cheapest – Neither!